ryanmasondavies/Inline/README.md

 @end
 ```

-Rather than running tests itself, Inline ships them off to SenTestingKit.
-Test names are displayed in the log after being stripped of whitespace and punctuation.
-This is necessary to integrate with Xcode.
+Rather than running tests itself, Inline transparently ships them off to SenTestingKit.
+Test names are displayed in the log after being stripped of whitespace and punctuation (necessary to integrate with Xcode.)

-Tests can run in a given context by assigning a delegate:
+Tests can be contextualized by assigning a delegate:

 ```
 - (NSArray *)tests